aiddun/emojic/README.md

                    A terminal card game
 ```

 Work in progress, almost done.
+Rendering engine written from scratch!

 To play: ```$ python play.py```